-This course introduces you to the application of kinetics and reaction engineering in chemical engineering processes.
+This course introduces students to the application of kinetics and reaction engineering in chemical engineering processes.
 The course will not only serve as an introduction to the fundamental principles of kinetics and reaction engineering, but also to the practical application of the technology in industry.
 Calculations involving a number of chemical reactions and reactor designs will be undertaken using computer software packages such as Polymath.
 Concepts such as standard states, chemical reaction rates, reaction mechanism mass balances and design equations for ideal reactors including plug flow, packed-bed, batch and continuously stirred tank reactors will be covered.
 Design equations will initially be formulated for reactors described by a single chemical reaction, then generalised to multiple reactions.
 Both isothermal and non-isothermal reactor design will be dealt with.
-The course will also include advance topics on practical reactor design involving biochemical reactions and catalytic reactions.
+The course will also include advanced topics on practical reactor design involving biochemical reactions and catalytic reactions.

 This course replaces the following course(s): CHEE4320.
 Students who have successfully completed CHEE4320 are not eligible to enrol in CHEE3325.

 On successful completion of the course students will be able to: